cggs-matthew-pham/cggs-digital-tutorials/robodk/00-hands-on-the-arm.md

 # Hands on the Arm: A First Look at RoboDK

-> Before we write a single line of Python, we're clicking around.
-This
+> You're building a robot that plays board games: it picks up a piece and
+> puts it exactly where a game needs it, square by square, move by move.
+> Everything in this arc is one app, growing.
+Today's job is the
+> smallest one: touch the arm by hand and see it move, before any of that
-> tutorial is short on purpose: enough to see the arm respond to a human,
+> is code.
+This tutorial is short on purpose, just enough to have
-> so that when Tutorial 01 starts typing code instead, you have something
-> real to compare it against.
+> something real to compare against once Tutorial 01 starts typing.

 ---